 Solution #3 (relevant mostly to academia) – Set up an internal office dedicated to administrative and financial aspects.

 Essentially, the idea is a culmination of solution 1 and solution 2 together.
 It calls for a centralized service that can handle the administrative and financial aspects of such collaborative projects, and by that to free up the scientific leader to focus on the research of the project.
 Typically, this solution becomes more relevant in institutions that have multiple collaborative projects to coordinate concurrently.

-Advantages: Similar to the above – you will be the Scientific leader of the project, perse.
-The project coordination burden is no longer in your court.
+Advantages: Similar to the above – you will be the official project Coordinator and Scientific leader of the project, perse.
+However, the project administrative and financial burden is no longer in your court.